 So how can you develop your peripheral vision, the ability to see all the areas that cities must make progress in?
 The best way to start, I think, is by making a list of the things communities must do right in order to thrive.
 Ask this question: If a family had many choices in where to live, why would it choose one place over another?

-When you make the list, you may find you have 20 or more items – they may range from very general, like the sense that the community has a promising future, to very specific, like a good parks and recreation program.
+When you make the list, you may find you have 20 or more items —they may range from very general, like the sense that the community has a promising future, to very specific, like a good parks and recreation program.
 But we have a hard time remembering 20 things, so you need to group these attributes.
-Think deeply: Why does someone want a to live in a community with a promising future or a lively downtown?
+So think deeply: Why does someone want a to live in a community with a promising future or a lively downtown?
 The answer: Because it satisfies some basic human need.

 This should be your work, but I’ll offer a starting list: four basic needs I think successful communities satisfy.
 You may disagree with my groups or how I name them, and you will probably think of many more attributes than the ones I’ve listed.
 That’s great.
 This is a thinking exercise, and the more you think about it, the greater its benefit.

 One important note: These are not things that should be done solely by government.
-As I’ve written before, governments don’t “own” community problems today, they “share” them.
-So feel free to think of things others should do, from non-profits and businesses to schools, churches and neighborhood associations.
+As I’ve written elsewhere, governments don’t “own” community problems today, they “share” them.
+So feel free to think of things others should do, from nonprofits and businesses to schools, churches and neighborhood associations.